 Divide and conquer

 Red Team members possess different hacking skills in order to simulate a real attack.
 This attack may be structured and divided, with the attackers focusing on specific activities to achieve success.
 Therefore, in a Red Team, you will find team members with the following skills:

 we spoke with Andres Roldan.

 about the Red Team exercise done by

-"First, the Red Team propose hacking objetives.
-For example: escalate privileges, modify system files or install backdoor to do it.
-We use the kill chain strategy"
+"First, the Red Team proposes hacking objectives.
+For example: escalate privileges, modify system files or install a backdoor to do it.
+We use the kill chain strategy."

 Take a look at this video from

 Fox9 about a Red Team exercise.

 to describe the steps in launching an attack.

 One of its models is the